MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/pipeline/scVDJ_en.md

 ### BCR Analysis

-To run BCR analysis for a single sample, here is an example step or script template:
+To run BCR analysis for a single sample, use the following example script:

 ```shell
 $dnbc4tools vdj run \